© Feldarbeit | Dreamstime.com

 That said, the whole grains you’ll find in healthy bread have been proven to fight fat, especially the kind that collects around your middle (we feel you, muffin top).
 A study published in the American Journal of Clinical Nutrition found that eating whole grains as part of a weight-loss program can reduce both belly fat and other types of fat while reducing a person’s risk of heart disease.

 The take-home: Whole-grain healthy bread is a better option than white bread for weight loss and heart health.
 But it’s still high in calories, so be sure to eat it in moderation.
-“A couple of slices of high-quality whole-grain bread—for example, Ezekiel bread—is perfectly okay as part of a nourishing diet,” says Lauren Minchen, MPH, RDN, CDN, a New York-based Registered Dietitian.
+“A couple of slices of high-quality whole-grain bread—for example, sprouted grain bread—is perfectly okay as part of a nourishing diet,” says Lauren Minchen, MPH, RDN, CDN, a New York-based Registered Dietitian.

 What Is the Healthiest Bread You Can Eat?